dayton-outar/shillings/docs/README.md

    Value Proposition:
     - Fully digitized trading platform integrated with insights (financial analysis) and training
        - Ease of access to analysis of stock prices and company performance (technical and fundamental analysis)
        - An integrated learning experience.
-[Khan Academy](https://www.khanacademy.org/) course outlines, quizzes and videos comes to mind.
+Injecting definitions from Investopedia into tips.
        - Make use of visual media as much as possible.
 Make less use of written content.
 Less reading more visual appeal.

    ![Buyer Persona for Tracy Trader](/.attachments/Buyer.Persona-Tracy.Trader-2.png)